yashika-13/hello-world/README.md

 # hello-world
 Hi everyone,

 I am Yashika.
-I like coding in python and it is one of my favourite languages.
-I am a student of engineering in Information Technology.
+I am a data analyst and I like solving business problems.
+I am a graduate in Information Technology.
+I have worked with a startup and helped them gain business insights for the stakeholders.
+I also worked in react and have projects in that field.